keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 ## Usage

-A [shipyard.yaml](../../reference/files/shipyard) file is defined at the level of a project.
+A shipyard is defined at the level of a project.
 This means that all services in a project share the same shipyard definition.

 At this time, you can not add or delete stages in the *shipyard* file for an existing project